ARGUABLY THE BEST SKATE VIDEO OF ALL TIME

 Half way through her journey home Chrissy jumps off the bus and decides to hitch-hike back to LA.
 She’s had a change of heart.
 Showing a bit of leg gets her back in no time.

 Looking as gorgeous as ever, we see Chrissy making her way to the finish line as Corey climbs further and further towards the front of the pack.
 Only Hook is in his way now as the two men tackle each corner with precision and grace.
-They inch past each other at almost equal speeds as they near the finish line.
-Hook, with one last dastardly and unsportsmanlike attempt tries to push Corey off, but instead flies off the side of the mountain in despair, simultaneously and victoriously Corey hits a giant jump ramp and tweaks a frontside early grab at 63 miles per hour to win the race.
-It’s a truly a beautiful site as he crosses the finish line into his Ramp Locals impromptu crowd surf and is instantly offered a pro sponsorship on Smash Skates.
+They inch past one another at almost equal speeds as they near the finish line.
+Hook, with one last dastardly and unsportsmanlike attempt, tries to push Corey off - but instead flies off the side of the mountain in despair.
+Simultaneously and victoriously Corey hits a giant jump ramp and tweaks a frontside early grab at 63 miles per hour to win the race.
+It’s a truly a beautiful sight as he crosses the finish line into his Ramp Locals impromptu crowd surf and is instantly offered a pro sponsorship on Smash Skates.
 He literally wins Chrissy back and finally gains respect from Hook who shakes his hand and offers his sister up to him like a piece of meat.
 The end.

 Anton Glass reviews Thrashin'

 The question is, when did it get shit and whose fault is it, the obvious and to a degree correct answer, is either 1992 and Rick Howard or 1998 and Jamie Thomas.
 However I’d like to suggest that an even more correct answer is the 29th of August 1986 and Thrashin’.